 Rapid Detection of Resistance to Polymyxins

-The Rapid Polymyxin NP test has been designed for the detection of Enterobacteriaceae susceptibility and resistance to polymyxins (Colistin, and polymyxin B) from colonies grown on agar plates.
+The Rapid Polymyxin NP test has been designed for the detection of Enterobacteriaceae susceptibility and resistance to polymyxins (Colistin, and polymyxin B) from colonies grown on agar plates or directly from positive blood cultures.
 It comes with such direct advantages:

 - Fast results in a 2-3 hours from any enterobacterial species

 - Reliable approach, regardless of the molecular mechanism of resistance (MCR1 and others)

 - Easy to perform, highly specific and sensitive

 - Excellent correlation with the reference broth microdilution method in 24h

 Product Description: Rapid Polymyxin NP

 Among the most clinically significant multidrug-resistant bacteria are carbapenemase-producing Enterobacteriaceae.
 Because these bacteria usually remain susceptible to polymyxins, interest in this old class of antibiotics has been recently renewed.
 However, the increasing use of colistin explains why Enterobacterial strains resistant to colistin are increasingly reported worldwide.